sdemingo/aulasis/README.md

-aulasis
+Aulasis
 =======

+Aulasis is a little CMS to manage a students group workflow in the classroom.
+It is written in Go and this code runs over Linux, Windows and Mac after compiliing.
-Aulasis is a little CMS to manage the workflow of students in a classroom.
-You can use Aulasis to publish the activities  using [Emacs org-mode](http://orgmode.org/) syntax (a Markdown similar tag language) and they send you the assignments throught a web form.
+You can use Aulasis to publish the diaries activities using [Emacs org-mode](http://orgmode.org/) syntax (a Markdown similar tag language) and they send you the assignments throught a web form.